Public Liability Lawyers in Cairns

 Are there time limits on making a claim?

-Under Queensland Law, there are strict time limits associated with claiming compensation for public place injury.
-To make matters more complicated, there are different timeframes for sending the Notice of a Claim and beginning formal legal proceedings.
+Under Queensland Law, strict time limits are associated with claiming compensation for public place injury.
+To complicate matters, there are different timeframes for sending the Notice of a Claim and beginning formal legal proceedings.

 A Notice of Claim must be delivered to the public place owner within 1 month of consulting a public accident lawyer for a compensation claim.
-In almost every case, formal legal proceedings must be commenced within 3 years of the accident that resulted in injury.
+In most cases, legal proceedings must start within 3 years of the accident that resulted in an injury.
 Failure to meet these time frames will, in almost every case, result in you permanently losing the right to seek compensation.

 How long does it take to make a claim?